Russian ruble slides amid sanctions – DW – 11/28/2024

 That has piled pressure onto a war economy already struggling under the weight of soaring inflation.
 President Vladimir Putin has dramatically ramped up military spending over the past 18 months, in an attempt to gain the upper hand in the war in Ukraine.

-The US has also moved to discourage foreign banks from doing business with Russia, warning them that they could face secondary sanctions if they signed up to Russia's so-called System for Transfer of Financial Messages (SPFS), the Kremlin alternative to the Western-dominated SWIFT system.
+The United States has also moved to discourage foreign banks from doing business with Russia, warning them that they could face secondary sanctions if they signed up to Russia's so-called System for Transfer of Financial Messages (SPFS), the Kremlin alternative to the Western-dominated SWIFT system.

 Chris Weafer, an investment adviser who has worked in Russia for more than 25 years, thinks the sanctions on Gazprombank could have "severe consequences" for the budget, "if workarounds are not found or waivers are not granted by the US" to some countries.
 "The Russian central bank is scrambling to find a way to deal with it.
 The evidence suggests it is still looking for a solution," he told DW.